-The following supplemental information is needed to evaluate the 2022 ARP and is provided as a supplement to the ARP:
+The following supplemental information is needed to evaluate the 2024 ARP and is provided as a supplement to the ARP:

-- 1. Resolution from RGWCD approving the Subdistrict 2022 ARP. - 2.
+- 1. Resolution from RGWCD approving the Subdistrict 2024 ARP. - 2.
 Response Function spreadsheet supporting the calculations submitted in the ARP. - 3.
-The list of Subdistrict Wells included in the 2022 ARP in spreadsheet format matching the list presented in Appendix A - 4.
-Resolution from RGWCD to allow the Subdistrict to allocate Closed Basin Project water in the 2022 ARP. - 5.
-Copies of the new CREP contracts made since the 2021 ARP. - 6.
-Updated Pumping and Depletion tables for GSDNP wells and valid forbearance contracts.
+The list of Subdistrict Wells included in the 2024 ARP in spreadsheet format matching the list presented in Appendix A - 4.
+Resolution from RGWCD to use allocated Closed Basin Project water in the 2024 ARP. - 5.
+Copies of the new CREP contracts made since the 2023 ARP. - 6.
+Updated Pumping and Depletion tables for GSDNP wells and valid forbearance contracts. - 7.
+Operational Requests to the Division Engineer for the 2024 ARP - The Subdistrict anticipates requesting to aggregate depletions between Stream Reaches as part of the anticipated operation in 2024. - The Subdistrict requests to aggregate depletions with other Subdistricts during the 2024 ARP year.